Kiss Me Kate (TV series): Series Three (2000)

+Comic Relief Sketch

 Filming locations

 Filming took place at the now closed Carlton Television Studios in Nottingham in front of a live studio audience.
 At the beginning of each series the crew spent four days filming all exterior scenes at various locations in and around Nottingham.

 The main building that housed the office and Kate's flat is situated on East Circus Street, Nottingham, directly opposite the Nottingham Playhouse.

 The building used in the third series as the exterior of "Cafe Coffee" is in reality a casino located at the junction of St. Peters Gate and Bridlesmith Gate, Nottingham.

 The building used as the location of Iain's flat is situated on Broadway in the Lace Market area of Nottingham.